Monopond/fax-api/README.md

 You can find more details on these faults in Section 5 of this document.You can find more details on these faults in the next section of this document.

 ##StopFax
-WARNING: The StopFax feature is inactive and non-functional in this (2.0.1) version of the Fax API.

 ###Description
 Stops a fax message from sending.
 This fax message must either be paused, queued, starting or sending.
 Please note the fax cannot be stopped if the fax is currently in the process of being transmitted to the destination device.